Clare, Queensland: Education

-Clare State School is a government primary (Prep-6) school for boys and girls at Larkin Street (19.7832°S 147.2268°E).
+Clare State School is a government primary (Prep-6) school for boys and girls on Larkin Street (19.7832°S 147.2268°E).
 In 2016, the school had an enrolment of 23 students with 2 teachers and 5 non-teaching staff (2 full-time equivalent).
 In 2018, the school had an enrolment of 19 students with 2 teachers (1 full-time equivalent) and 6 non-teaching staff (3 full-time equivalent).

-There is no secondary school in Clare.
-The nearest secondary school is Home Hill State High School in Home Hill to the north-east.
+There are no secondary schools in Clare.
+The nearest government secondary school is Home Hill State High School in Home Hill to the north-east.